-General counselors, hobby leaders and specialists live in a bunk with your campers.
+General counselors and specialists live in a bunk with your campers.
 There are typically 3-4 counselors in a bunk with 8-12 campers.
 All bunks have connected bathrooms and showers, and you will sleep on a bunk bed or single bed in the same room as the campers.

 Support staff will live in staff bunks on the boys’ and girls’ sides of camp, respectively.

 Staff members will receive a full packing list in the Staff Packet sent out each year in February.
 Summer in Northeast Pennsylvania is hot during the day and chilly at night.
 There is no staff uniform required, but camp appropriate attire is comfortable and allows you to engage with your campers and perform any necessary tasks of your job.
 Counselors will typically wear shorts and t-shirts or tank tops, with closed-toe shoes that allow you to run after the campers!
 Don’t forget to pack some fun costume items – neon/glitter/hats/wigs/makeup and more – we love getting dressed up and being silly with the kids!
 Laundry is done once each week, and counselors will send their laundry out with their entire bunk – make sure to label your clothes!